The best things to do near our B&B in Eryri | Snowdonia, North Wales

 Red Wharf Bay

-the fishing village of Moelfre
+the pretty fishing village of Moelfre

 Parys Mountain & Copper Kingdom - a photogenic old copper mine, with a visitor centre in nearby Amlwch